Frequently Asked Questions

 - Ayla Allen ’18 at firstname.lastname@example.org

-Alumni return annually to attend BodyHype shows, where they have reserved seating and the instructions to cheer as loudly as possible.
+Alumni return every year to attend BodyHype shows, where they have reserved seating and the instructions to cheer as loudly as possible.
 In addition, select alumni return as guest choreographers to produce pieces for the current company.
 There is a strong BodyHype alumni network, especially in New York City, but spanning the US all the way to San Francisco.
-We are in the midst of updating our huge alumni network and will have an alumni page coming up shortly.
-In the meantime, if you would like to stay connected with BH alumni, please contact former BH President Amy Achenbaum at firstname.lastname@example.org.
+If you would like to stay connected with BH alumni, please contact former BH President Amy Achenbaum at email@example.com.